Lyssal/seo-bundle/README.md

 ## EasyAdmin

-If you use EasyAdmin, please ead the [EasyAdmin documentation](doc/EasyAdmin.md).
+If you use EasyAdmin, please read the [EasyAdmin documentation](doc/EasyAdmin.md).

 ## PhpDoc